Partners: Network Managers

 Connect with Rohan: Cornell University Profile | LinkedIn | Twitter

 Sean is a Lecturer in Law at Yale Law School with expertise in cybersecurity, privacy, and mobile device forensics.
-He is Director of Business Development at Purism SPC, a company dedicated to digital privacy and security, and a mentor for the Mozilla Open Leaders program.
+He is also a mentor for the Mozilla Open Leaders program.
 Sean founded Yale Privacy Lab in 2017 and is an active member of MakeHaven, a local non-profit makerspace.

 Yale Privacy Lab implements FreedomBox at Yale Law School and MakeHaven.
 FreedomBox serves students, scholars, and faculty at Yale Law School as an educational tool as well as the platform behind private and secure network services.
 Yale Privacy Lab facilitates FreedomBox workshops each semester, showing each participant how to set up their own device via an SD card or virtual machine.
 Tor is a central component of Yale Law School's implementation, with the simplicity of the Plinth interface making it easy to set up Tor bridges.
 FreedomBox is also utilized for chat via XMPP/Jabber, document collaboration via Gobby, and documentation via MediaWiki.
 A new group of FreedomBoxes at MakeHaven will be used primarily for Tahoe-LAFS distributed storage and communication via Matrix.